 Regardless of the state, there are general employment taxes that must be paid for by the employer.
 These include:

-- FICA (Federal Insurance Contributions Act), which includes social security and Medicare.
+- FICA (Federal Insurance Contributions Act), which includes social security and Medicare taxes, including any additional medicare tax for high earners

-- FUTA (Federal Unemployment Tax Act), which is exclusively paid for by employers.
+- FUTA (Federal Unemployment Tax Act), which is exclusively paid for by all for-profit employers

 State-related tax implications are varied and can sometimes involve local municipalities.
-They include the following:
+They can include the following:

 - Some states require employers to withhold state income tax, while other states don’t have a state income tax.